microbus-io/fabric/README.md

 👉 Follow the step-by-step guide and [build your first microservice](docs/first-service.md)!

-👉 Discover the power of [code generation](docs/tech/codegen.md).
+👉 Discover the full power of [code generation](docs/tech/codegen.md).
 It's totally RAD, dude!

-👉 Learn how to develop thorough [integration tests](docs/tech/integrationtesting.md) 🎁 and achieve high code coverage.
+👉 Learn how to write thorough [integration tests](docs/tech/integrationtesting.md) 🎁 and achieve high code coverage.

 👉 Venture out and [explore more on your own](docs/self-explore.md).